 Luck announces retirement following Colts loss to Bears

-Luck announces retirement following Colts loss to BearsIndianapolis Colts quarterback Andrew Luck leaves the field following the team's NFL preseason football game against the Chicago Bears, Saturday, Aug.
+APTOPIX Colts Luck FootballIndianapolis Colts quarterback Andrew Luck speaks during a news conference following the team's NFL preseason football game against the Chicago Bears, Saturday, Aug.
 24, 2019, in Indianapolis.
-Chicago won 27-17.
+The oft-injured star is retiring at age 29.
 (AP Photo/Michael Conroy)

 Then he said goodbye to the NFL.